Last updated July 23, 2021

 - Import users from StarLeaf into Okta

-Before you start configuring provisioning for StarLeaf, you need to know the SCIM server URI and create an Access token:
+Before you start provisioning StarLeaf for Okta, you must contact StarLeaf Support (firstname.lastname@example.org) to enable the integration.
+When enabled, you will need to know the SCIM base URL, and create an Access token:

 - Log in to portal.starleaf.com .

 - Make a note of the SCIM base URL and Access token.
-You will need these when you configure Okta.
+You will need both of these when you configure Okta.

 - Log in to Okta and choose Applications > Add application.